johnstuby7/React-Master-Class/React-Notes.md

 - For components it should be CamelCase
 - custom made elements will be uppercase like <ExpenseItem></ExpenseItem> normal tags will be lowercase <p></p>
+- axios is considered a good choice for http requests.
+- Fetch API is built into browsers and allows us to fetch/send http requests

 ## Creating react projects: browser based vs local Development